Ethan-Barr/Carter-Discord-Example/README.md

 4. Create a new application on the [Discord Developer Portal](https://discord.com/developers/applications).
 5. Create a new bot for your application and copy the bot token.
 6. Create a new project on the [CarterLabs](https://controller.carterlabs.ai/welcome) dashboard and name your character.
 Follow the prompts on the dashboard and then create a new API key and copy it.
-7. Open the config.py file and fill in or change the necessary details, as detailed below:
+7. Open the config.py file and fill in or change the necessary details.
+Including the API keys.

-'''
-DiscordAPI = "ENTER YOUR DISCORD BOT TOKEN HERE."
-UIName = "ENTER THE NAME OF YOUR BOT HERE."
-Prefix = "ENTER YOUR PREFERRED PREFIX FOR AUTOMATION COMMANDS HERE."
-'''

 8. Start running the bot `python Bot.py` in your terminal.

 ## Commands